lfaucon/ada-project/README.md

 ## Abstract

 How do students learn in MOOCs?
 Are there efficient and inefficient learning patterns?
-This project will aim at giving answers to these questions by analysing the activities of hundreds of thousands of students on EPFL Scala MOOC on Coursera.
+This project will aim at giving answers to these questions by analysing the activities of hundreds of thousands of students registered on EPFL Scala MOOC on Coursera.
+A simple and efficient visualization tool will be developped to provide usefull feedback to teachers in order to let them understand potential difficulties encountered by students during learning and (if necessary) adjusting the course accordingly.

 ## Data description